Lukao188/DevOps-Task/Files/README.md

 - To test the SSH connectivity run `ssh -T git@localhost -p 10022`

 ### Additional info:
-- In order to see the logs of the container `docker-compose logs -f -t jenkins`
+- In order to see the logs of the container `docker-compose logs -f -t <container_name>`
 - list all docker images `docker images -a`
 - List all docker containers `docker ps -a`
 - Stop the container `docker stop <container_id>`